Wyntuition/jekyll-now/_posts/2018-05-02-cloud-bd-cheatsheet.md

 // TODO: add aspects from CIO panel

-## Terms encompassing things that enable cloud architecture
+## Core terms & items in cloud architecture

 Generally, **as-a-service** terms like the ones below describe an application, service, or piece of infrastrucure designed to run on cloud architecture.